Shayan-Mazahir/PAC-MAN/README.md

 # PAC-MAN

+## Open for contributions!
+Feel free to fork, edit, and submit your improvements to this project.
+Your contributions are welcome!

 ## Overview
 This repository contains the code for my PAC-MAN game, a project I developed during my Grade 11 and 12 ISU (Independent Study Unit).
 It showcases my progress in game development using two different programming languages.